TheProdigyLeague/NYSE_ABC/README.md

 * Legal shareware or freeware
 * Generates revenue
-* Hijacks and installs unwanted apps, clicks at cost of user device.
+* Hijacks clicks and installs unwanted apps at the cost of End-user device.

 ```